km5es/Drone-Project-code/README.md

 ```
 Enter flight path and begin mission.

-#### NOTE: All of the above need to run in the exact sequence as shown.
+>#### NOTE: The exact sequence shown above needs to be maintained for the simulations to work.

-#TODO: Add shell script that performs all of the above.
+[ ] Add shell script that performs all of the above.

-#TODO: Add the GNU Radio codes used for generating the calibration waveforms.
+[ ] Add the GNU Radio codes used for generating the calibration waveforms.

-#TODO: Add the ROS nodes and mission.csv file/folders as well
+[ ] Add the ROS nodes and mission.csv file/folders as well